Learn

 What consultation-first support looks like

-A step-by-step explanation of intake, screening, consent review, fit decisions, and why private work is never booked instantly from a landing page.
+A step-by-step explanation of intake, screening, consent review, fit decisions, and how private support is considered with care.

 Read this section